 Midnight Days is not a Hellblazer book.
 It's just a collection of one-off Neil Gaiman

 stories geared at fan-boys-and-girls.
-It does, however, contain one issue of Hellblazer, which is not yet
+It does, however, contain one issue of Hellblazer, which is only collected

-contained in any of the other primary series trades.
-Your alternate option for this one story,
+in newer printings of Family man.
+Your third option for this one story,

 if you absolutely must have everything Hellblazer would be to pick up Constantine: The Hellblazer Collection,